robole/title-sequences/readme.md

 ## Run the project

-I have bundled the project with [vite](https://vitejs.dev/), so it can be **run locally as a mini-website**.
-To run the project: Clone the project, install the dependencies with your package manager of choice, and run the dev server with `dev` npm script:
+You can run the **project locally as a mini-website**.
+To run the project: clone the repo, install the dependencies with your package manager of choice, and run the dev server with `dev` npm script:

 ```shell
 #npm